 There are quite a few concerns that follow this discovery.
 First, with easy access to Canadian weed online there is a better way to be able to assess drivers for THC impairment, as THC use and impairment is not assessed exactly like we assess alcohol use/impairment.
 There is no number that can be used to reliably predict impairment; we simply need a different system.
 Additionally, because marijuana has such a long history of illegality when compared to alcohol or products or bi-products from CBD Shop, there have not been many opportunities to study the effects of prohibition versus legalization, use versus abuse, and other comparisons.
 Essentially, THC outcome research data collection is in its infancy.

 What we can say as professionals is that adolescents should not be using marijuana and parents desperately need to be educated about what marijuana use truly does to the developing brain.
+You can click to read more about medical marijuana.

 For more information: